-The Faculty will cover the cost to the institution/University where you will be studying during your Year Abroad.
+The Faculty will cover the cost to the institution/University where you will be studying during your Year Abroad (please note the exception for Arabic above, where the student is liable for the difference for the higher fee).
 Fees are still payable to Oxford during your year abroad, at a lower level than the fees charged to students studying in Oxford.
 See the main University webpages on Fees and Funding.